 The Office of Workers' Compensation maintains ten offices throughout the state of Louisiana.
 The offices are located in the following Louisiana cities: Monroe, Shreveport, Alexandria, Lake Charles, Lafayette, Baton Rouge, Covington, Harahan, New Orleans, and Houma.

-Basically, depending on where you or your employer are located, or where your accident occurred, your case will be handled in one of these offices if you have to go to court.
+Basically, depending on where the employee or the employer is located or where the accident occurred, the employee's case will be handled in one of these offices if the employee has to go to Court.

-Does It Matter Whose Fault the Accident Was?
+Does It Matter in Louisiana Workers Compensation Whose Fault the Accident Was?

 In Louisiana workers compensation, it does not matter whose fault the accident was.
-That is, if you are injured at work, you are entitled to workers compensation benefits, even if the accident was your fault.
+That is, if an employee is injured at work, then this employee is entitled to workers compensation benefits, even if the accident was the employee's fault.

-Your employer's workers compensation insurance company must pay you directly for your lost wages and must pay your medical providers directly for your medical care.
+Your employer's workers compensation insurance company must pay the employee directly for the employee lost wages and must pay the employee's medical providers directly for the employee's medical care.
 Fault is simply not a factor in receiving Louisiana workers compensation benefits.

 The Louisiana workers compensation “no-fault" insurance system is different from typical personal injury cases.
-In personal injury cases, in order for you to receive compensation, you would need to prove that another party was at fault, which means that they did something wrong.
+In personal injury cases, in order for someone to receive compensation, he or she would need to prove that another party was at fault, which means that they did something wrong.

-For example, let's say you were driving in New Orleans on your day off from work, and you got in a car accident.
-If the accident was your fault, then you are not going to get paid; you're not going to get money for your damaged car (unless some had special comprehensive coverage), your medical bills, or your lost wages.
-But if the accident on your day off was the other driver's fault, then you would get paid for these things.
+For example, let's say an individual was driving in New Orleans on a day off from work and got in a car accident.
+If the accident was that person's fault, then he or she is not going to get paid, and not going to get money for a damaged car (unless someone had special comprehensive coverage), medical bills, or lost wages.
+But if the accident on a day off was the other driver's fault, then you would get paid for these things.

-But now let's say you were injured in a car accident in New Orleans, but this time you were on the job working as a delivery driver.
-Here, even if the accident was your fault, you would still be entitled to workers compensation benefits of lost wages and medical care.
-These workers compensation benefits would not be paid by your auto insurance, or by the other driver's insurance.
-These workers compensation benefits of lost wages and medical care would instead be paid by your employer's workers compensation insurance company.
+But now let's say this individual was injured in a car accident in New Orleans, but this time he or she was on the job working as a delivery driver.
+Here, even if the accident was the employee's fault, the employee would still be entitled to workers compensation benefits of lost wages and medical care.
+These workers compensation benefits would not be paid by the employee's auto insurance or by the other driver's insurance.
+These workers compensation benefits of lost wages and medical care would instead be paid by the employer's workers compensation insurance company.

 The "tradeoff" is Louisiana workers compensation is an important concept to understand.
 In the tradeoff, both the employer and the employee give up some things in order to receive some things in return.